Intuitionistic Linear Logic with Subexponentials: Type Theory, Categorical Models and Realisability: Introduction

-${\bf SILL}(\lambda)_3$ also contains the following principle introducing a naturally occurring policy of how several modes of resource management are connected with each other.
-Informally, this principle can be formulated with two (meta)implications (aka symmetric lax monoidal comonad morphisms in category theoretic terms): $\bang_{\bf i} A \Rightarrow \bang_{\bf r} A$ and $\bang_{\bf i} A \Rightarrow \bang_{\bf a} A$.
-That is, anything that one can duplicate (destroy) an object in a ``normal'' way, then it can be duplicated (or destroyed) as an object of a relevant (or affine) type.
+We also consider the particular case ${\bf SILL}(\lambda)_{\Sigma_3}$ as it satisfies the principle introducing a naturally occurring policy of how several modes of resource management are connected with each other.
+Informally, this principle can be formulated with two (meta)implications (aka symmetric lax monoidal comonad morphisms in category-theoretic terms): $\bang_{\bf i} A \vdash \bang_{\bf r} A$ and $\bang_{\bf i} A \vdash \bang_{\bf a} A$.
+That is, if one can duplicate (destroy) an object in a ``normal'' way, then one can duplicate (or destroy) this entity as an object of a relevant (or affine) type.
 However, this is not the only way of expanding linear logic with modalities since in many cases the presence of many non-equivalent subexponentials with more complicated interaction between them is also of interest, for example, in concurrent programming, see \cite{olarte2015subexponential}.
-So we develop the Curry-Howard correspondence for a bigger family of subexponential enrichments of intuitionistic linear logic alongside their categorical semantics.
+In such generalisations, we consider the generalised form of the promotion rule as it is given in \cite{kanovich2019subexponentials}: